Sank's Glossary of Linguistics

 SCALE OF UNIQUENESS

-Ortmann's scale makes two predictions:
+Ortmann's implementation of the Uniqueness Scale makes two important predictions:

-| Judy B. Bernstein, 2022
+| Judy B. Bernstein, Francisco Ordóñez, and Francesc Roca, 2020

 SCOPE AMBIGUITY